 Wild Flower Walk in June when the beach is at its best.
 Guided flower walks with expert botanists to explore the rich variety of plant life on the shingle ( see Gallery for photos)

 Rock Pooling Events.
 During August when tides are low, FoSB has provided guided explorations of the pools below Shoreham Fort for local and rare species of marine life which can be viewed and identified.
 The new tidal walls have affected the bay, reducing the variety of marine life and allowing slippery mud into the area.
 We hope the conditions will improve in the future and we can again hold our events.

 Recording and monitoring (e.g of the Starry Clover) FoSB monitor and invite and specialists to record flora and fauna on the LNR.
 Moths and insects have been surveyed and Kate Ryland and the Sussex Botanical Recording Society have surveyed the flora of the LNR.
 We can supply electronic copies of the surveys.
 If advised by specialists FoSB remove invasive plant species or reduce their volume.

 We also report to the Marine Mammal Recorder for Sussex (for the Sea Watch Foundation and the Sussex Biodiversity Record Centre) which includes the occasional dolphin sighting and more regular seal sightings at Shoreham.
 Please forward any sea mammal sightings to http://sussexmarinejottings.blogspot.co.uk/

 Visiting Speakers to inform on other topics relevant to the beach environment.
 In particular, FoSB works closely with Steve Savage a local biologist, environmental educator and wildlife author.
 He also runs the formal education events outlined in the Marine Education Programme.

 Presence at local events to introduce people to the LNR and to provide education re the dangers of of different litter groups to the flora and fauna of the beach.

 Local Pressure Groups FoSB initiated a petition for the boardwalk that runs now between Ferry Road and Shoreham Fort.
 The Adur-Worthing Council intend in the near future to extend further towards Beach Green in the west.

-For further information on joining us, please click on the link above.
+You can find further information on joining us here, or click on the link in the menu above.